 How perfect would these be to announce a vineyard wedding?
 The corks are printed with your names and date and come housed in a mini wood box to ensure they don’t get misplaced.

 Simple yet unexpected, this option features the date of your big day in oversized, bold text, with your names and location next to it.
-Straightforward and to the point, it’s everything you could need or want in a save the date, all wrapped up in a sophisticated little package.
+The metallic foil adds a touch of glam, and it's available in It’s everything you could need or want in a save the date, all wrapped up in a sophisticated little package.
 Plus, the minimalist aesthetic is guaranteed to pair well with pretty much any type of wedding vibe.

 Pamba Towels Save the Date Tea Towels